e-commerceinternational-marketing

+Two reasons seem to be causing this fairly widespread behaviour.
+The first is the price of the items, which often puts off Spanish online consumers to the point of leading them to abandon their purchase.
 The second, and perhaps more eye-opening, is about trust.
-Issues around privacy, confidentiality, and overall trust towards online retailers are still hindering a portion of the country’s online shopping.
+Issues around privacy, confidentiality, and overall trust towards online retailers are still hindering a portion of the country's online shopping.
 Building a sustainable store in Spain means building a trusted brand reputation.

 • The free shipping option is not available

-• Consumers can’t return back their products
+• Consumers cannot return their products easily

-• The payment method doesn’t look safe
+• The payment method does not look safe

 • Products are too expensive

-• Lack of information and/or trust
+• Lack of information or trust

-Whether this is because people are asked to enter personal details to complete online payments, or because they can’t physically see and feel the item they are buying, trust issues top the list of the reasons why many online shoppers in Spain do not complete their purchases.
+Whether this is because people are asked to enter personal details to complete online payments, or because they cannot physically see and feel the item they are buying, trust issues top the list of the reasons why many online shoppers in Spain do not complete their purchases.

 • Ali Express